Importers and exporters of non-EU products

 banane bio

 The UK is a special case.
 Following Brexit, importing from this country is akin to importing from a Third Country.
-Therefore, your company will also have to be registered as an ‘Importer of organic products’ on TRACES NT and must mention your certification body.
-Your products imported from the UK will need to be accompanied by an electronic certificate of inspection (eCOI) issued in TRACES NT and signed by your UK supplier’s certification body.
+Therefore, your company will also have to be registered as an ‘Importer of organic products’ on TRACES and must mention your certification body.
+Your products imported from the UK will need to be accompanied by an electronic certificate of inspection (eCOI) issued in TRACES and signed by your UK supplier’s certification body.
 If you are importing UK products from an EFTA country (Switzerland, Iceland, Norway, Lichtenstein), the eCOI is not required.
 The annual European organic certificate remains sufficient.

 Are you an importer in Flanders?